kevinquillen/kevinquillen.github.io/_posts/2016-12-24-tmux-vim-zsh.markdown

 To be honest, setting up zsh was pretty straightforward and easy, and most of my settings did migrate.
 I had to tweak some of the custom shell functions I had stored to work, and the same Agnoster theme exists for zsh as well as a tool called <a href="https://github.com/robbyrussell/oh-my-zsh" target="_blank">oh my zsh</a>.

 I then went ahead and added zsh-autosuggestions plugin to zsh, and created a global histfile in my home directory.
-It's a really nice addition and saves time, though some may argue for keeping project specific histfiles and I would agree.
-For now, it serves me just fine.
+It's a really nice addition and saves time.

 The second thing I wanted to do was to default to zsh anytime I opened Terminal or iTerm2.
 So then I learned a new command, <a href="https://linux.die.net/man/1/chsh" target="_blank">chsh</a>.